 Diversity and Choice

-As Ohtani explained, Outschool can be an excellent complement to in-class learning: “Kids who go to international schools might struggle with a specific subject and it can sometimes be difficult to get learning support in English in Japan.
+As Ohtani explained, Outschool can be an excellent complement to in-class learning: “We hear lots of amazing stories from Japanese and international families who use Outschool in Japan.
+Some kids even wake up earlier and take their favorite classes before school to pursue what they love.
+Some take Outschool classes in the subjects they have a hard time with at school.
 This is where Outschool’s one-on-one tutoring can really help.
 Classes are available for children of all ages, so anytime they might be struggling with a subject, they can get help.”

 While very young children may need their parents’ help in finding the classes that suit them, older children can easily browse through course listings and find exactly what they’re looking for.
 Ohtani explained this is what she found with a mother who is homeschooling her child here in Japan: “Her daughter is really busy taking classes.
 She just started last winter, but she discovered that it's really fun and she can choose classes based on what she’s interested in.
 She has a lot of interests and is proactively seeking out new classes—her mom didn’t need to push her at all.”
 Outschool also allows parents to give their children digital “wallets” that they can use to pay for the classes they’d like to take.

 Some of Outschool’s most popular classes and clubs in Japan include creative writing, Lego and spelling bee clubs, an ongoing course in science, and a high-level class in critical and ethical thinking.
-But with so many choices on offer, there’s no doubt that the young learners in your family will find something that sparks their interest, including the platform’s diverse array of camps, which are perfect for the summer holidays.
-And until the end of October, Outschool is offering a $20 (about ¥2,700) discount on your first class.
-Use the code BKS20JP at check out.
+But with so many choices on offer, there’s no doubt that the young learners in your family will find something that sparks their interest.
+And until January 9, 2023, Outschool is offering a $15 (about ¥2,000) discount on your first class.
+Use the code WHLD15JP at check out.